Thumbsy/ThumbsySimfiles/README.md

 # ThumbsySimfiles
-Somewhat secretish repo for all my simfile works so I can keep track of my stuff with more detail
+Repo for all my simfile works so I can keep track of my stuff with more detail and easily share data for collaborations.